-My research combines ecological and evolutionary principles to study the population biology of coastal marine invertebrates.
+My research combines ecological and evolutionary principles to study the population biology of coastal marine invertebrates (such as corals, bryozoans, and gastropods).
 Topics studied include larval dispersal, population connectivity, population dynamics, life history evolution, adaptive phenotypic plasticity, maternal effects, and local adaptation.
-I typically use some combination of field and laboratory experiments, field surveys, and mathematical modeling.
+I typically use some combination of field and laboratory experiments, population and quantitative genetics approaches, and mathematical modeling.

 I am an applied marine ecologist focused on coastal and marine natural resource management and conservation science.
 Lester Lab research centers around three closely linked themes: 1) spatial approaches to marine conservation, management, and ecosystem restoration, 2) socio-ecological vulnerability of marine systems to global change, and 3) marine aquaculture and sustainable seafood systems.
 We apply an interdisciplinary lens to our work and utilize field surveys, data analysis and synthesis, and modeling.